Why choose Springfield Ballet?

 How many students are in each class?

-For our younger classes (Creative Movement 1, Creative Movement 2, Pre-Ballet, Ballet 1), we limit classes to 10 students.
-For all levels above Ballet 1, class size is determined by the location of the class—Studio A can accommodate 20 students, Studio B can accommodate 10-12 students, and Studio C can accommodate 12-14 students.
-Each class must have at least 3 students, or it may be cancelled.
+For our younger classes (Creative Movement 1, Creative Movement 2, Pre-Ballet, Ballet 1), we limit classes to 10-12 students.
+For all levels above Ballet 1, class size is determined by the location of the class—Studio A can accommodate 20 students, Studio B can accommodate 10 students, Studio C can accommodate 12-15 students, and Studio D can accommodate 14-18 students.
+Each class must have at least 3 students, or it may be canceled.

 How much do your classes cost?
 What are your tuition policies?